Panchamrut Recipe (Panchamrit, Charnamrut)

 - 1 teaspoon Ganga jal

 Refrigerate for 1-2 hours before serving.
-Pour in small bowls or glasses and serve.
+Pour panchamrut in small bowls or glasses and serve.

 Frequently Asked Questions

-Panchamrut Abhishek is a Hindu ritual where the god idols are bathed with panchamrut.
-It is performed at temples and at homes.
-Mantras are chanted throughout the process and once the pooja commences, the charnamrut is distributed as prasad.
+Panchamrut Abhishek is a Hindu ritual where the god idols (lord shiva) are bathed with panchamrut.
+It is performed at temples and homes.
+Mantras are chanted throughout the process, and once the pooja commences, the charnamrut is distributed as prasad.

-Though honey is added traditionally you can also go for sugar or jaggery for a variation.
+Although honey is traditionally used, you can also opt for sugar or jaggery for variation.

 Since the milk is not boiled to make it, the shelf life of pancahmrit is very short.
-Finish it within a day of making it.
+It should be finished within a day of making it.

 You Might Also Like